nprapps/nprapps.github.com/_posts/2019-07-12-elections-2020-jobs.markdown

 ## How to apply

 **If this sounds exciting to you, please email [nprapps@npr.org](mailto:nprapps@npr.org) and include your resume, cover letter, GitHub profile and links to a few projects you're especially proud of.** (If sharing via GitHub is not an option for you, please provide us another way to evaluate your technical skills.
-This might entail sharing a side project or submitting a code sample in a different form.) **Apply by August 1, 2019.**
+This might entail sharing a side project or submitting a code sample in a different form.)